 “Hackers may set up fake Wi-Fi spots masquerading as a genuine hotel network,” he says.
 “They create duplicate Wi-Fi networks using the hotel’s branded online materials.
 They use stronger signals and so lure users to connect to them instead of the genuine hotel network.”

-Another common error: hitting the road with obsolete operating systems or software.
+Hitting the road with obsolete operating systems or software.
 Emmanuel Schalit, the CEO of the password manager Dashlane, says securing a laptop or cellphone is easy.

 I’d done all of that, too.